-According to The Solar Foundation, there are 16,835 U.S. veterans working at solar establishments across the United States, exceeding the percentage of veterans in the broader U.S. workforce.
+As of November 2017, there are more than 250,000 solar workers in the United States, up 168% since 2010.
+According to The Solar Foundation, there are more than 21,000 U.S. veterans working at solar establishments across the United States, exceeding the percentage of veterans in the broader U.S. workforce.
 As the more than 190,000 veterans who will be leaving the U.S. military each year for the next several years transition to civilian life, Solar Ready Vets provides a way for veterans to continue serving our country by helping to build a clean energy economy.

-Learn more about job growth in the solar industry from The Solar Foundation’s 2015 National Solar Jobs Census.
+Learn more about jobs in the solar industry from The Solar Foundation’s 2017 National Solar Jobs Census.

 - Frequently asked questions about Solar Ready Vets